Antelope Club

 The Antelope Club (legally the Wyoming Antelope Hunter's Protective Association, Inc.) is a non-profit social club in Indianapolis, Indiana.
 It is governed by a nine-member volunteer board of directors, elected by club members.
-The Antelope Club is one of the very few establishments in Indianapolis which still permit smoking indoors.
-The preferred nomenclature for a member is 'Loper'.

 The Antelope Club has membership reciprocity with nearly 100 social and country clubs across the United States, Canada, Europe, and Asia.

-Membership requirements

-Membership in the Antelope Club is open to men and women over the age of 21.
-Dues are $200 a year and membership applications require two sponsorship signatures from members in-good-standing as well as approval by a majority of the Board of Directors.

-Board of directors

-The board of directors consists of up to 9 regular members who serve up to three-year terms depending upon the voting totals.
-Each year, three seats become open for election.
-The executive committee (consisting of the President, Vice President, Secretary, Treasurer) is elected each year by the sitting board.

 Club history

-In 1947, a group of Indianapolis men began meeting regularly to drink at Jim Hussey's Sportsman's Club at 934 N. Pennsylvania St (in the block known as "Little Broadway").
+In 1947, a growing group of Indianapolis men began meeting regularly to drink at Jim Hussey's Sportsman's Club at 934 N. Pennsylvania St (in the block known as "Little Broadway").
 When they outgrew Hussey's, they began to meet on the second floor of La Rue's Supper Club, at 1121 N. Pennsylvania Ave.
-There, it was suggested that the men begin an annual trip to Douglas, Wyoming to hunt Antelope.
+There, it was suggested that the men begin an annual trip to Douglas, Wyoming, to hunt Antelope.
 The meat from these trips would be brought back to Indianapolis and served at an annual 'Man of the Year' party, where one deserving man would be roasted and honored for contributions to the community or the club.
 Later, other events were organized, including holiday parties, fishing trips, charity fundraisers, and excursions to the Indianapolis Speedway to attend qualifications and the Indianapolis 500.